 The track will allow students to get a combination of the standard power system analysis skill and a specialization within electric power systems for offshore application.
 Flexibility will then be given to a specialization within the fields of electric power systems for offshore wind farms, off-shore grids or technical and economic integration aspects of intermittent generation.

 The student is expected to take the mandatory courses and complete the list of courses with electives of his/her choice to reach a minimum of 30 ECTS per semester.
-The course list has to be approved by the track coordinator.
-Note: at DTU it is not possible to obtain more than 30 ECTS per semester.
+The below mentioned electives are merely recommended, certainly not the only option!
+Students are invited to go through the universities course-bases and ask for permission to join any elective of their choice.
+The complete course list has to be approved by the track coordinators of both degree awarding universities.

 1st Semester – 30 ECTS courses @DTU